 If you plan on seeing a doctor this summer including Student Counseling, you should pay the Student Life Fee, as the fee gives students access to the health facilities on campus, including the Student Care Center and the Student Counseling & Resource Service.
 If you do not pay the fee and have to see a doctor, you will be billed for each of those services separately (despite having the student health insurance).

 For more information on the Student Life Fee, go to http://studenthealth.uchicago.edu/page/student-life-fee.
-This fee is not automatically billed so you need to be proactive and make arrangements to pay the fee.

 Note: Your health insurance covers you for visits to emergency rooms (here and elsewhere) (assuming the insurance company determines it to be an emergency) and visits to a specialist on campus if the referral was made prior to the end of Spring Quarter (not counting Student Counseling).